'I don’t want a plea deal': Family wants suspects in 4-year-old Kentucky girl's death to face trial

 Four-year-old Serenity McKinney’s mother, Catherine “Abby” McKinney and her boyfriend Dakota Hill, have been charged with murder and abuse of a corpse.

-Attorneys said while they are still waiting on some DNA evidence from Kentucky State Police lab reports, the answer for now is yes.
+Attorneys said while they're still waiting on some DNA evidence from Kentucky State Police lab reports, the answer for now is yes.
+They say they have the majority of evidence they need to proceed.

 McKinney and Hill have been behind bars at the Bullitt County Jail for months and seemed to be cooperative during the conference.

-However, the judge reminded defense attorneys if they intend on negotiating a potential plea agreement, the next couple of months would be that time.
+However, the judge reminded defense attorneys and suspects if they intend on negotiating a potential plea agreement, the next couple of months would be that time.

 The next hearing is scheduled to take place Jan.
 30, a day before the trial.